Robert & Ruth Halperin Foundation

 • Civil rights and social justice advocacy

-• Community organizing efforts
+• Community organising efforts

-• Progressive advocacy organizations
+• Progressive advocacy organisations

-• Higher education programs at universities
+• Higher education programmes at universities

 • Environmental and social entrepreneurship